milavdabgar/MPMC/Notes/MPMC Notes.md

 ## Timers/Counters

+8051 Timers/Counters have two primary modes of operation:

+- **Timer Mode:**
+  - Increments on internal machine cycles.
+  - Used to generate time delays or measure time intervals between events.
+- **Counter Mode:**
+  - Increments on external pulses applied to designated input pins.
+  - Used to count external events, like sensor inputs or rotations of a shaft.

+**Structure**

+- **Two Timers/Counters:** The 8051 has two flexible 16-bit timers/counters, named Timer 0 and Timer 1.
+- **Registers:** Each timer/counter has the following registers:
+  - **THx and TLx:** "x" denotes the timer number – Timer 0 (TH0, TL0) and Timer 1 (TH1, TL1).
+These hold the actual timer/counter values.
+  - **TMOD:** The Timer Mode register (configuration of modes).
+  - **TCON:** The Timer Control register (start, stop, interrupt flags, etc.).

+**Applications**

+- **Timing and Delays:** Generating precise delays in code.
+- **Event Counting:** Counting occurrences of external events (button presses, sensor triggers, etc.).
+- **PWM (Pulse-Width Modulation):** Used to control the speed of motors, brightness of LEDs, etc.
+- **Baud Rate Generation:** Essential for serial communication in the 8051.
+- **Real-Time Clock (RTC):** Along with external circuitry, Timers can be used to implement an RTC.

+**Limitations**

+- **Resolution:** Limited by the 8051's clock speed and the timer/counter's 16-bit design.
+Fine-grained timings and very high-frequency counting may be difficult.
+- **Only Two Timers:** Some complex applications might require more than the two timers the 8051 provides.

 ### TCON Register

 **What is the TCON Register?**

-* The TCON (Timer Control) register is an 8-bit, bit-addressable register present in 8051 microcontrollers.
+- The TCON (Timer Control) register is an 8-bit, bit-addressable register present in 8051 microcontrollers.
-* It's primarily responsible for controlling the operation of the microcontroller's internal timers and counters.
+- It's primarily responsible for controlling the operation of the microcontroller's internal timers and counters.

 **TCON Register Structure**

 The 8 bits of the TCON register are assigned specific functions:

-* **TF1 (Timer 1 Overflow Flag):** Set to '1' when Timer 1 overflows.
+- **TF1 (Timer 1 Overflow Flag):** Set to '1' when Timer 1 overflows.
 Cleared by software.
-* **TR1 (Timer 1 Run Control Bit):**  Controls the Run/Stop status of Timer 1.
+- **TR1 (Timer 1 Run Control Bit):** Controls the Run/Stop status of Timer 1.
-    * '1' = Timer 1 is running
+  - '1' = Timer 1 is running
-    * '0' = Timer 1 is stopped
+  - '0' = Timer 1 is stopped
-* **TF0 (Timer 0 Overflow Flag):** Set to '1' when Timer 0 overflows.
+- **TF0 (Timer 0 Overflow Flag):** Set to '1' when Timer 0 overflows.
 Cleared by software.
-* **TR0 (Timer 0 Run Control Bit):** Controls the Run/Stop status of Timer 0.
+- **TR0 (Timer 0 Run Control Bit):** Controls the Run/Stop status of Timer 0.
-    * '1' = Timer 0 is running
+  - '1' = Timer 0 is running
-    * '0' = Timer 0 is stopped
+  - '0' = Timer 0 is stopped
-* **IE1 (External Interrupt 1 Edge Flag):** Set to '1' when an external interrupt 1 occurs on a falling edge transition.
+- **IE1 (External Interrupt 1 Edge Flag):** Set to '1' when an external interrupt 1 occurs on a falling edge transition.
 Cleared by software.
-* **IT1 (External Interrupt 1 Type Control Bit):** Configures external interrupt 1 trigger type.
+- **IT1 (External Interrupt 1 Type Control Bit):** Configures external interrupt 1 trigger type.
-    * '1' = Falling edge triggered
+  - '1' = Falling edge triggered
-    * '0' = Low-level triggered.
+  - '0' = Low-level triggered.
-* **IE0 (External Interrupt 0 Edge Flag):** Set to '1' when an external interrupt 0 occurs on a falling edge transition.
+- **IE0 (External Interrupt 0 Edge Flag):** Set to '1' when an external interrupt 0 occurs on a falling edge transition.
 Cleared by software.
-* **IT0 (External Interrupt 0 Type Control Bit):** Configures external interrupt 0 trigger type.
+- **IT0 (External Interrupt 0 Type Control Bit):** Configures external interrupt 0 trigger type.
-    * '1' = Falling edge triggered
+  - '1' = Falling edge triggered
-    * '0' = Low-level triggered
+  - '0' = Low-level triggered

 **Key Functions of TCON Register**

 1. **Timer/Counter Start/Stop:** The TR1 and TR0 bits enable you to start and stop Timer 1 and Timer 0, respectively.

 2. **Overflow Monitoring:** The overflow flags TF1 and TF0 indicate when a timer has reached its maximum count and rolled over.
 These are often used to generate interrupts.